Forms That Require a Notary — FAQ (Las Vegas, Clark County)

 Can one VP-268 cover multiple vehicles, or is it one form per VIN?

-It’s one VP-268 per vehicle VIN.
-The affidavit captures data for a single vehicle record; DMV treats each reassignment as its own transaction, so separate forms are expected for multiple VINs.
-(The form is structured for one vehicle, and DMV lists VP-268 as the affidavit that “assigns lienholder rights on electronic titles.”)
-We can notarize dozens in one block appointment to keep your portfolio timeline on track.
+One VP-268 per vehicle (per VIN).
+The affidavit captures data for a single vehicle record, and DMV treats each reassignment as its own transaction—so separate forms are expected for multiple VINs.

 Can our operations/branch manager sign the VP-268, and what proof of authority does DMV expect?